Tacoma parents oppose teacher’s views on diversity

 RELATED: Tacoma teacher against ethnic studies says diversity divides us

-"Because he's a teacher and he has so much power and influence over these children, we have to hold him to a higher standard," said Johnson.
+"Because he's a teacher and he has so much power and influence over these children, we have to hold him to a higher standard," Johnson said.
 "We need to push back and not just allow this to continue.
 He should not be teaching our children.
 It's just that simple."

-In response to Jankanish's views, the Tacoma Schools District and four out of five members of the Tacoma School Board released another statement.
-Member Debbie Winskill did not sign the following statement:
+In response to Jankanish's views, the Tacoma school district and four of the five members of the Tacoma School Board released another statement:

 We disagree with Mr. Jankanish.
 Not only does he make factual errors in his argument, his views do not represent the beliefs and approach of Tacoma Public Schools.